 Other people might be more interested in learning about two of the other infamous residents of the Field, the Tsavo Lions.

-While seeing all of these things were great, there was one exhibit that we’re still talking about for months after our visit.
-It is a fascinating retrospective on how people’s opinions can change towards a topic in the timespan of a single lifetime.
+While seeing all of these things were great, there was one exhibit that we’re still talking about for years after our visit.
+It’s a fascinating retrospective on how people’s opinions can change towards a topic such as race in the timespan of a lifetime.

-We were walking along a back hallway of the massive Field Museum when we came across an exhibit featuring many bronze statues.
+We were walking along a back hallway when we came across an exhibit featuring many bronze statues.
 We stopped by, mainly because there were benches and we wanted to sit, but when we started reading the descriptions, we were transfixed.

 Here’s a description of the exhibit from the Field Museum’s Website: